willcode228/To-do/README.md

     -change the status of comleted tasks to uncompleted -add different animations
-    -posibilitie to set the date of adding the task
+    -posibilitie to set the date of adding the task -create cloud sign for all devices of user